containers/containertoolbx.org/doc.md

 RUN dnf clean all
 ```

-It's also possible to start from any OCI image, as long as the `com.github.containers.toolbox="true"` label is mentioned in the Containerfile.

 The Containerfile can then be built to create a `my-fedora-toolbox:{{ page.fedora-version }}` image:
 ```console
 [user@hostname ~]$ podman build \